mflx/academic-kickstart/content/post/202201-Books2-Coaching.md

 A question I get asked regularly: what books can you recommend on (insert topic)?
 Therefore, in this series of articles, I present books and ressources that could be helpful for many.
 The posts will be frequently updated.

-Part II: Approaching people, teams and organizations.
-Coaching and consulting with modern systems theory.
+*Part II: Approaching people, teams and organizations.
+Coaching and consulting with modern systems theory.*

 Part I: [Agile and Leadership](https://www.martinstahl.info/post/202110-books1-agileleadership/)

 --

-Challenge here with this topic is that the approach of modern systems theory based on Luhmann's theory of social systems seems more popular in the German speaking world.
-As somebody who as someone who feels connected to this approach my book is mostly in German.
-Please check back in a while since I Will add books in English as soon as possible.
+_Challenge here with this topic is that the approach of modern systems theory based on Luhmann's theory of social systems seems more popular in the German speaking world.
+As somebody who as someone who feels connected to this approach my book list contains mostly books written in German.
+I'll add books in English as soon as possible._

 ## Foundations